Nearly geodesic surfaces are filling: Introduction

 A disk of radius $r$ has an area of $2\pi (\cosh r-1)$ and a perimeter of $2\pi \sinh r$.
 Let $B$ be a compact contractible domain $\subset \hp$ with piecewise smooth boundary $\partial B$.
 The linear isoperimetric inequality (e.g., [\citen{buser2010geometry}, p.
 211]) is

-Since a genus-$g$ hyperbolic surface $S_g$ has an area of $4\pi(g-1)$, its fundamental domain $D\subset \hp$ has a boundary length of at least $4\pi(g-1)$, and thus a filling geodesic must have a length of at least $2\pi(g-1)$.
+Since a genus-$g$ hyperbolic surface $S_g$ has an area of $4\pi(g-1)$, its fundamental domain $D\subset \hp$ has a boundary length of at least $4\pi(g-1)$.
+A filling geodesic $\gamma$ cuts the ambient hyperbolic surface into a disjoint union of polygons.
+Thus by \eqref{linear isoperimetric inequality}, a filling geodesic must have a length of at least $2\pi(g-1)$.
 On $S_g$, there are only finitely many closed geodesics of length less than $2\pi(g-1)$.
-Wu and Xue in [\citenum{wxPrimeGeodesicTheorem}, Question on p.
-5] ask the following. \begin{q} As $g \rightarrow \infty$, on a generic closed hyperbolic surface $S$ in the Weil-Petersson model, are most closed geodesics of length significantly greater than $g$ filling? \end{q} Dozier and Sapir in [\citenum{dsCountingGeodesics}, Section 5.1] construct a sufficiently fine triangulation $\mathcal{D}$ of $S$ and flow boxes centered at the edges of $\mathcal{D}$ so that \textit{most} sufficiently long geodesics pass through all these boxes and hence are filling.
-Their ideas apply to hypersurfaces in higher-dimensional manifolds and detect filling.
-However, for \Cref{large Fuchsian component,nearly geodesic are filling}, we have adapted an argument different from \cite{dsCountingGeodesics} to prove large Fuchsian surfaces are filling by taking advantage of the rigidity of $\sltr$-invariant orbits explained below.
-The crucial difference is that, given any prescribed subset of $\gtm$, all large Fuchsian surfaces \textit{must} get close and nearly tangent to.
+Arana-Herrera \cite{ahfEffectiveFilling} suggests that all but a quantitatively small number of primitive closed geodesics of a closed, orientable hyperbolic surface are filling.
+Quantitatively, Wu and Xue [\citenum{wxPrimeGeodesicTheorem}, Question on p.
+5] ask the following. \begin{q} As $g \rightarrow \infty$, on a generic closed hyperbolic surface $S$ in the Weil-Petersson model, are most closed geodesics of length $\gg g$ filling? \end{q} Dozier and Sapir in [\citenum{dsCountingGeodesics}, Section 5.1] construct a sufficiently fine triangulation $\mathcal{D}$ of $S$ and flow boxes centered at the edges of $\mathcal{D}$ so that \textit{most} sufficiently long geodesics pass through all these boxes and hence are filling.
+Their insightful ideas apply to hypersurfaces in higher-dimensional manifolds and detect fillingness.
+However, for \Cref{large Fuchsian component,nearly geodesic are filling}, we have adapted an argument different from \cite{dsCountingGeodesics} to prove large totally geodesic surfaces are filling by taking advantage of the rigidity of $\sltr$-orbits explained below.
+The crucial difference is that, given any prescribed subset $O$ of $\gtm$, all large \toge surfaces \textit{must} get close and nearly tangent to $O$.